NaQeEb313/algorithm-visualizer/README.md

 ---

+## 🔮 Future Enhancements

+* Recursion tree visualization
+* Fast-forward / skip steps
+* Step-by-step manual mode
+* Zoom & pan support
+* Export visualization as video/GIF
+* Support for more algorithms (N-Queens, Sudoku, etc.)

+---

 ## 🧠 Design Philosophy

 > **Compute fast.
 Visualize separately.**

-The algorithm does **not** slow down for animation.
+The algorithm never slows down for animation.
-The browser replays execution independently.
+The browser handles all timing and interaction.

 ---

-## 🔮 Future Scope

-* Recursion tree visualization
-* Step skipping / fast-forward
-* Zoom & pan support
-* Export animation

----

 ## 📜 License

-Free to use for **educational and personal purposes**.
+Free for **educational and personal use**.

 ---